 On the cover of the album “Lust for Life” (2017), the singer’s pseudonym is originally stylized.
 “L”, “A”, “D”, “R”, “Y” have elegant curls with teardrop-shaped elements.
 This makes them appear to be handwritten.
 Another “L” (in the word “Del”), “N,” and “E” are decorated with square serifs.

-The play on contrasts creates an unusual effect: the typography reflects the mood of most songs’ romantic melancholy characteristic from the music collection.
-It is the epitome of American mass culture in the 1950s and 1960s.
+The play on contrasts creates an unusual effect: the typography reflects the romantic melancholy of the music collection.
+It epitomizes American mass culture in the 1950s and 1960s.

 2012 – 2015

-Austerity and sophistication are what characterizes this personal logo in the first place.
-Although there are no drawing elements in it, the graphics can still be traced in geometric letters.
-The main place is occupied by the performer’s pseudonym – “Lana Del Rey.”
+Austerity and sophistication are what characterize this personal logo in the first place.
+Although it has no drawing elements, the graphics can still be traced with geometric letters.
+The main field is occupied by the performer’s pseudonym, “Lana Del Rey.”
 The signs are elongated and perfectly aligned vertically.
 Intra-letter gaps are narrow, as is the intersymbol spacing, so it seems as if the letters are close to each other.
 The close arrangement of words also prompts this.

-For the custom logo, the author opted for a sleek and versatile typeface with chopped letters.
-It resembles two fonts at the same time: Steelfish, designed by Ray Larabie, and Rainbow, designed by HawaiianTropic.
-The color scheme of the logo is also simple and at the same time universal – it is the classic balance of black and white.
+For the custom logo, the author opted for a sleek, versatile typeface with chopped letterforms.
+It resembles two fonts: Steelfish, designed by Ray Larabie, and Rainbow, designed by HawaiianTropic.
+The logo’s color scheme is also simple and universal: the classic balance of black and white.
 The narrow, dark letters look very stylish against a wide white background.

 2019 – 2020

-The sixth album is titled Norman F*cking Rockwell! decorates the image of the explosion, as it is drawn in the comics.
-But in this case, instead of the word “Boom!” the abbreviation is written, composed of the performer’s initials and the poetess.
-The exclamation mark at the end of the name of the music collection speaks of a powerful impact force.
-The explosion is rendered classically – with sharp spikes directed in different directions.
-The first is the red spot; the second is located on it – the yellow one.
-The third element is superimposed on top of them and is painted in a soft lilac color of a soft spectrum.
+The sixth album is titled Norman F*cking Rockwell! decorates the image of the explosion as it appears in the comics.
+But in this case, instead of the word “Boom!”, the abbreviation is used, composed of the performer’s and the poetess’s initials.
+The exclamation mark at the end of the music collection’s name conveys a powerful impact.
+The explosion is rendered classically, with sharp spikes directed in different directions.
+The first is the red spot; the second, the yellow one, is located on it.
+The third element is superimposed on top of them and painted in a soft lilac hue.
 The letters in the inscription are contoured, with a slight thickening on the left and in the middle (in the intra-letter gap).

 2020 – 2021

 The following logo is minimalistic and austere.
-Probably, this is to create a serious attitude towards the author’s poems, presented in two formats – print and sound.
-The identity consists of the italic inscription of the poetess’s name and surname.
+This is probably to foster a serious attitude towards the author’s poems, presented in two formats: print and audio.
+The identity consists of the poetess’s name and surname in italics.
 They are in black letters on a white background.
 The symbols are refined and graceful, as is the poetry they represent.

 2021 – today